jbcodeforce/ML-studies/docs/coding/langgraph.md

 memory = AsyncSqliteSaver.from_conn_string("checkpoints.sqlite")
 ```

-* See [first basic program](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/langgraph/FirstGraph.py) to call Tavily tool for searching recent information about the weather in San Francisco using OpenAI LLM. (it is based on the [tutorial](https://langchain-ai.github.io/langgraph/#example)).
+* See [first basic program](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/langgraph/FirstGraphOnlyLLM.py) or the [one with tool](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/langgraph/FirstGraphWithTool.py) to call Tavily tool for searching recent information about the weather in San Francisco using OpenAI LLM. (it is based on the [tutorial](https://langchain-ai.github.io/langgraph/#example)).
 It does not use any prompt, and the call_method function invokes OpenAI model directly.
-* See [A hello world graph without any LLM](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/langgraph/graph_without_llm.py) as an interesting base code to do stateful graph.

 #### Invocation and chat history